Luxoft/bss-platform/README.md

 ```

 > [!NOTE]
-> Note that attachment will be inlined only if its 'Inline' field is true and its name is referred as image source in message body (see above example).
+> Note that attachment will be inlined only if its 'Inline' field is true and its name is referred as image source in message body.